 Show Notes

-Herpe L et al., PNAS - CRISPR knockout of Drosophila mtG3PDH (GPO1) reduces ATP production by ~60% and O2 consumption by ~33%, lowering mitochondrial efficiency and ROS emission.
+Herpe L et al., Proc.
+Natl.
+Acad.
+Sci.
+U.S.A - CRISPR knockout of Drosophila mtG3PDH (GPO1) reduces ATP production by ~60% and O2 consumption by ~33%, lowering mitochondrial efficiency and ROS emission.
+Key terms: mtG3PDH, GPO1, Drosophila melanogaster, mitochondrial efficiency, reactive oxygen species.

 Study Highlights: